Pediatric Crohn’s Clinical Trial in Denver CO

-If you’re concerned about how IBD affects your child’s life, find out more about the GI clinical research studies.
+If you’re concerned about how moderately to severely active IBD affects your child’s life, find out more about the CD clinical trial.

 Your child may be eligible for one of the GI studies if they are 2‒17 years of age, have been diagnosed with moderate to severe UC or CD, and have previously received treatment for UC or CD that has not worked.